nextcloud/documentation/admin_manual/configuration_server/caching_configuration.rst

 5.5, so you don't need to install an opcache for PHP 5.5+.

-If you are using PHP 5.4, which is the oldest supported PHP version for ownCloud, you may install the Alternative PHP Cache (APC).
+If you are using PHP 5.4, which is the oldest supported PHP version for Nextcloud, you may install the Alternative PHP Cache (APC).
 This is both an opcache and data cache.
 APC has not been updated since 2012 and is essentially dead, and PHP 5.4 is old and lags behind later releases.
 If it is possible to upgrade to a later PHP release that is the best option.